The coasters are finished by attaching a cork backing.

 Remove from water and place image-side down on a smooth surface.

 Use your finger to roll away the paper from the back of the image.
 When the majority of the paper is gone, use a lint-free towel to clean off the rest.
+If there seems to be some paper remaining, carefully wet your finger and gently rub off.

 Place the image on a flat surface and allow to dry.
 One side will be glossy and the other side matte.